 The compressor should be mounted on vibration pads.
 This limits the transmission of vibration to the floor, which subsequently results in quieter operation.
 Vibration pads are typically made from plastic or rubber.
 Match the type of pad to the weight of your compressor.
 Do not use hockey pucks.
 They are far too stiff and do not dampen vibrations.
 Vibration pads are only marginally more expensive.
 Vibration isolation mounts are the most more expensive option.
 Unless the compressor's manual requires their use I would not consider them due to price.

 For safety reasons the compressor should be bolted to the floor.
 Drill holes for expansion bolts through the feet and pads into the floor.
 The bolts keep the compressor in place on the vibration pads and make it impossible for the compressor to tip over.
 Some sources claim that the bolts keep the tank in place in the unlikely event of explosive decompression.
 While this extremely unlikely event can happen, keeping the compressor firmly situated on top of the vibration pads is the main reason for bolting the compressor to the floor.

-In summary, the location of your compressor matters.
-The floor must be sturdy and the compressor must draw from a quality air source.
+The location of your compressor matters.
+The floor must be sturdy, and the compressor must draw from a quality air source.
 Mount the compressor on vibration pads.
 Secure it to the floor with bolts.